How to Cite

 The Global Pollen Project was designed to encourage good tracability of data sources and contributors.

-To cite the Global Pollen Project itself
+To cite the Global Pollen Project itself (the database)

 The Global Pollen Project is described in the following paper, which can be cited directly: